-- 1) Check each side molding against the edge of the end mouldings.
+1) Check each side molding against the edge of the end moulding.
 Whilst we take great care to ensure the ends of the side molding are true and square, take a few moments to check that the ends will make a good joint with the sides.
-Also, remove a small amount of the moulded rib on the inside of each side at the non-cab ends, i.e. the baggage end of the DMBS and the toilet end of the DMS about 3mm is ample.
-Also check all window openings for cutting burrs and remove as necessary. - 2) (DMBS) The driving brake power cars have guard's doors that, on the prototype, open inward.
+Also, remove a small amount of the moulded rib on the inside of each side at the non-cab ends, i.e. the baggage end of the DMBS and the toilet end of the DMCL - about 3mm is ample.
+Also check all window openings for cutting burrs and remove as necessary.

+2) (DMBS) The power car have guard's doors that, on the prototype, open inward.
 To help you identify the sides they are marked inside 1DMBS and 2DMBS in marker-pen.
-The guard's compartment is located in the baggage area, so the guard's door is the baggage door with a window on each side.
-On the 1DMBS that is the first door with a window at the right hand end; on 2DMBS the first door with a window at the left hand end (as you look at the side flat on the table).
+The guard's compartment is located in the baggage area, so the guard's door is one of the double (baggage) doors with a window on each side.
+On the 1DMBS that is the first door with a window at the right hand end; on 2DMBS the first door with a window at the left hand end (as you look at the side flat on the table), see right.
 To depict the guard's doors simply scribe a line between the two scribed lines that outline the door opening.
 This horizontal scribe mark should be 1.5mm up from the bottom of the body.
 DO NOT extend the scribed line past the door opening.
-DMBS GUARD'S DOOR CLOSE UP (Cl.
+See DMBS GUARD'S DOOR CLOSE UP (Cl.
 108 prototype).